 JML Law, an aggressive Riverside disability discrimination attorney fighting for individuals wrongly terminated or otherwise chastise at their jobs because of prevailing disabilities, is a proven ally for those seeking compensation from employers who violate the ADA.

-Originally introduced by Warren G Stambaugh during a Virginia legislative session, the ADA (42 U.S.C. § 12101) underwent slight congressional change in 2008 to reiterate the definition of ‘disabilities’, while making slight changes to the Rehabilitation Act of 1973.
+Originally introduced by Warren G Stambaugh during a Virginia legislative session, the ADA (42 U.S.C. § 12101) underwent a slight congressional change in 2008 to reiterate the definition of ‘disabilities’, while making slight changes to the Rehabilitation Act of 1973.

 Disabled persons employed in California are well-protected under the ADA.
 Employers considered ‘covered entities’ may not, at any time before or during employment, engage in acts that:

 Disabilities under the act include HIV, PTSD, intellectual disabilities, autism, missing limbs, and any other physical or mental disorder regulated by the EEOC.
-Excluded from the list of covered disabilities are exhibitionism, voyeurism, kleptomania, and pedophilia, which may be used to abuse ADA statues.
+Excluded from the list of covered disabilities are exhibitionism, voyeurism, kleptomania, and pedophilia, which may be used to abuse ADA statutes.

 Although employers tend argue that the ADA increases employee costs, the ADA was designed to put people, regardless of disability, into the workforce.
-Numerous cases have been successfully litigated by JML Law where the definition of ‘disabled person’ came across ambiguous, misunderstood or ignored by an employer.
+Numerous cases have been successfully litigated by JML Law where the definition of ‘disabled person’ came across as ambiguous, misunderstood or ignored by an employer.

-If you’ve been harassed, terminated, or placed into a hostile work environment because of your disability, our attorney will fight to get you the compensation you may be entitled to for your pain, suffering, loss of wages and loss of opportunity.
+If you’ve been harassed, terminated, or placed into a hostile work environment because of your disability, our attorney will fight to get you the compensation you may be entitled to for your pain, suffering, loss of wages, and loss of opportunity.

 California is one of few states that allow private individuals to seek compensation from businesses that violate the ADA, meaning the state is more open to private action than states which limit litigation to workplace incidents.
-Our Riverside disability discrimination lawyer looks at all cases, concentrates on facts and builds cases based on documented, provable incidents of discrimination.
+Our Riverside disability discrimination lawyer looks at all cases, concentrates on facts, and builds cases based on documented, provable incidents of discrimination.
 We suggest those intending to file suit keep their jobs, and document every episode where discrimination was audibly and/or visually obvious.
 The more you give our firm to work with, the better job we can do fighting your case.

 Every case is unique and needs to be evaluated by our experienced lawyers.
-If you have been injured in a work-related accident,
+If you have been injured in a work-related accident.